Spinner

 Accessibility

-• When a change occurs in the UI, like a loading state, it's good to notify a user what is happening.
-While a spinner visually indicates that a process is happening, it should also be announced by assistive technology through the use of aria-live.
+• When a change occurs in the UI, it's good to audibly notify assistive technology that a process is happening through the use of role="status", see the WAI-ARIA status documentation.

-• See the WAI-ARIA aria-live documentation for more details.
+• See the WAI-ARIA status documentation for more details.

 Last updated at: